ShuoshuoHou/shuoshuo/content/authors/admin/_index.md

   url: "https://www.temple.edu/"

 # Short bio (displayed in user profile at end of posts)
 bio: Welcome!
 I am a current Pd.D.
-Candidate in Economics major at Temple University.
-I study real business cycle from the micro and macro perspective.
-I expect to enter the job market in summer 2021.
+Candidate in the Department of Economics at Temple University.
+My research interests are in Macroeconomics with a focus on the input-output network and business cycle fluctuations.
+I will be on the job market over the 2021-2021 academic year.

-interests:
+Research Interests:
-- Macroeconomics, with a focus on *Production Networks* and *Financial Frictions*
+- Primary Fields: Macroeconomic Theory, Applied Macroeconomics
-- Financial Economics
+- Secondary Fields: Industrial Organization, Financial Economics

-education:
+Education:
   courses:
   - course: Ph.D. in Economics
     institution: Temple University, Philadelphia, USA
-    year: 2021 (Expected)
+    year: 2022 (Expected)
   - course: M.A. in Economics
     institution: Temple University, Philadelphia, USA
     year: 2014